Ranking of Tom Brady's best settings in the NFL free agency if QB leaves the Patriots

 7. Denver Broncos

 John Elway may have finally reached a QB by recruiting Drew Lock in the second round in 2019.
-But Elway has proven aggressive with QB veterans in the market, which makes him run at the highest level with Manning, but he sees it counterproductive with Case Keenum. and Joe Flacco.
+But Elway has proven aggressive with QB veterans in the market, which makes him run at the highest level with Manning, but he sees it as a failure with Case Keenum. and Joe Flacco.

 As Gruden and Brady could be, in the same division, Elway and Brady would be something more like a competitive combination of all time.
 The Broncos have a strong enough defense and a promising young offense to think that Brady can lead them to great things after they finished 7-9, just like the Raiders.